StyleShit/fallback-input/README.md

 - The "most accurate" fallback value is available only after a `keyup` event.

-- Access the fallback value using `input.fallback` in your code.
+- Access the fallback value using `input.fallbackValue` in your code.

 - The fallback value might not always be accurate and this code doesn't cover all of the use-cases, but in a real-world scenario we've found it to be very useful and usable *as a fallback*.